NateWr/restaurant-reservations/readme.md

 12. Access a short guide from your Plugins list to help you get started quickly.

 ## Changelog

+#### 1.7.3 (2017-03-02)
+* Fix: Apply late bookings restrictions more than 1 day to date picker
+* Fix: Allow multiple email addresses for location-specific admin notifications
+* Fix: Translation textdomain used for Business Profile integration
+* Add: Apply early bookings restrictions to the date picker

 #### 1.7.2 (2017-01-12)
 * Fix: acceptsReservations schema property sometimes didn't appear in Business Profile integration